top of page

 I would say presented altogether, there's an undeniable strength in these covers.
 En masse they give the impression of richness and vibrancy.
 Once you look at all closer, I think the picture becomes far more mixed.
 First up, the Witches and Wizards books:

-Things dont' start out well, with these sets demonstrating the most consistent problem with these covers across the board, here at it;s worst: i.e. a lack of clarity and readability.
+Things don't start out well, with these sets demonstrating the most consistent problem with these covers across the board, here at it's worst: i.e. a lack of clarity and readability.

-The imagery suffers consistently snf it's not always clear what's happening in the illustrations at all, much less glean many extra useful hints about the book's content from it.
+The imagery suffers consistently; it's not always clear what's happening in the illustrations at all, much less glean many extra useful hints about the book's content from it.
 Worse, the text is also generally somewhat obscured, and sometimes its readability is really obliterated as on the covers of The Colour of Magic and The Light Fantastic.
-The choice to give each sub-series its own distinct colour identity has manifested as individual covers which struggle for the contrast and variation needed to make a cover clear or interesting.
+The choice to give each sub-series its own distinct colour identity has manifested as individual covers which struggle for the contrast and variation in themselves needed to make a cover clear or interesting.

 If I strip out the colour we can see how little contrast or clarity there is, and how these covers tend to become universally mid-grey rectangles: